-Taking your private sector skills and experience and applying them to a social impact effort can be incredibly fulfilling and drive real outcomes.
-Whether you’re hoping to transition your career, dedicate pro bono or volunteer time, engage in impact investing, launch a social startup, or become a board member, you’ll need to understand the landscape and possibilities across the realm of social impact.
+Taking your private sector skills and experience and applying them to the social impact effort can be incredibly fulfilling and drive real outcomes.
+Whether you’re hoping to transition your career, dedicate time to strategic volunteering, engage in impact investing, launch a social startup or become a board member, you’ll need to understand the landscape and possibilities across the realm of social impact.

 Use your corporate world skills to drive impact in nonprofit organizations.

 Megan Kashner - Academic Director; Clinical Assistant Professor & Director of Social Impact, Kellogg Public-Private Interface; Founder and CEO, Benevolent